mturnwall/first-third/README.md

 The gruntfile is one I wrote for another project.
 It builds the dev files as minified files to mimic the size the production would see.
 Source maps are used to allow debugging.
 There is a Babel task so javascript can be written ES6.

-Right now the tabs don't switch content.
-I tried out an animation on the tab button itself to give it a feeling of it pulsing.
-I'm still going to add the functionality of the tabs switching today.
-I just wanted to get this over to you so you can take a look.
+Tabs switch as expected.
+I used a carousel to switch the tabs.
+I use an array to reverse the order of the tabs so that the arrow and tab slide in the same direction.
+So clicking on Tab 4 is really showing the first item in the carousel.

-I include a eslint and scss-lint config files to make sure standards are met.
+I included a eslint and scss-lint config files to make sure standards are met.

 I'd be great to get on a call so I can go over my methodologies to the site structure and code formats.